5 Tips to Write Like a Marketer and Build Your Business

 5. Be Authentic

 Business writing isn’t rocket science.
-Perhaps the best way to get better at it is to write in a more authentic human voice.
+The best way to get better at it is to write in a more authentic human voice.
 Empathize with your audience, get them to trust you, and convey the passion and real human energy behind your work.
-Once you’re able to do that, you’ll find that your website content, proposals, and other business writing will attract prospective clients who are better suited to your business and more excited to work with you.
+Once you’re able to do that, you’ll find that your website content, proposals, and other business writing will attract prospective clients who are in need of your services and more excited to work with you.